rayelii/CLL798-Individual-Project/README.md

 This will:
 - Run the main forest-fire simulation (L=80, 8000 steps)
-- Generate all 4 figures in `figures/`
+- Generate all 4 figures one by one
 - Print the power-law exponent and R²

 Expected output: